shreks7/coffee-compiler/README.md

 <h1>CoffeeScript Compiler API</h1>

 This package helps you compile coffeescript snippets to javscript asynchronously using the coffee-script API.
 This only runs on the server side.
-I made this because I wanted to do string based realtime compiling
+I made this because I wanted to do string based realtime compiling.

+My first meteor pacakge.

 Installation: